biadelmiro/UDACITY_intro_to_javascript_course/what_is_javascript/README.md

 JavaScript was created in just 10 days by Brendan Eich back in 1995.
 Prior to JavaScript, websites existed as pages of HTML and CSS with the occasional plug-in or Java applet.
 Originally called LiveScript, JavaScript changed it's name due to Java's popularity at the time.
 As the language grew, competing versions emerged which was when it was taken to Ecma International to be standardized.
 Recent versions can be referenced by their version number, such as, ES5 or ES6 and even more recent versions now use a year-based number to promote a more consistent release cycle with ES2016, ES2017, etc.

 ## The JavaScript Console
+You can generally access the developer tools with a right-click on the page and then selecting Inspect Element.
+Alternatively, you can use the shortcuts; Command + Option + i (Mac) or Ctrl + Shift + i (Windows).

 You can access the console by either using the instructions or shortcuts previously mentioned in the Developer Tools and navigating to the console tab.
 Alternatively, if using Chrome, you can use the shortcut Cmd+Option+J (Mac) or Ctrl+Shift+J (Windows).
 You can write and test JavaScript code directly in the console.
 For more Chrome developer tools keyboard shortcuts [click here](https://developers.google.com/web/tools/chrome-devtools/shortcuts).

 ### Examples